ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet.
+Because he lost his domain in a bet!

+2. Why did the developer go broke?
+Because he couldn't find a loophole in the bank's security system!

-2. Why did the computer catch a cold?
+3. Why did the computer go to the doctor?
+Because it had a virus!

+4. Why was the computer cold?
 It left its Windows open!

-3. Why did the hacker always wear a hoodie?
-Because it was his way of "coding" in style!

-4. Why did the security analyst bring a ladder to work?
-Because he heard the system had a lot of "high-level" vulnerabilities!

 [
-Tue Jul 25 01:39:06 UTC 2023
+Wed Jul 26 01:24:11 UTC 2023
  ]